CommunityHoneyNetwork/chn-docs/docs/hpfeeds-cif.md

 ##Installing the CIF client
 One of the easiest ways to pull data from a CIF instance for feeds is to use the [chn-intel-feeds](chnintelfeed.md ) container.
 As an alternative for more flexible feed generation and ad-hoc querying, it's best to use the [CIF client](https://github.com/csirtgadgets/bearded-avenger-sdk-py/wiki) from the
  CIF project.
-Installing a CIFv3 client is as easy as `pip3 install 'cifsdk>=3.0.0,<4.0'`.
+Installing a CIFv3 client is as easy as `python3 -m pip install 'cifsdk>=3.0.0,<4.0'`.
 Once the client is installed, you should save your credentials in a configuration file, where the format is:

 ```yaml